Combined Program in the Biological and Biomedical Sciences (BBS)

 Biochemistry, Quantitative Biology, Biophysics, and Structural Biology (BQBS)

 Computational Biology and Bioinformatics (CBB)

 Translational Molecular Medicine, Pharmacology, and Physiology (TMMPP)

 Plant Molecular Biology (PMB)

 Students apply to and, upon matriculation, affiliate with one of these eight tracks.
 It is important to note that, regardless of a student’s home track, all courses, faculty, and research opportunities at the University remain available.

 Year 1 Each track has a faculty director who helps first-year students select courses and find suitable lab rotations.
 Students typically take two to three courses per term and conduct two to four lab rotations over the course of the year.

-Year 2 Just prior to the start of the second year, students select a thesis adviser in whose lab they will conduct their doctoral research.
-They also then leave their BBS track and formally join one of eleven Ph.D.-granting programs:
+Year 2 Prior to the start of the second year, students select a thesis adviser in whose lab they will conduct their doctoral research.
+They also then leave their BBS track and formally join one of twelve Ph.D.-granting programs:

 Cellular and Molecular Physiology

 Students in year 2 complete the course requirements for the graduate program they have joined, take a qualifying exam, act as teaching assistants in lecture or lab courses, and begin thesis research.